jpgaviria2/bitcoin-intro/README.md

 | <a href="/nl/">Nederlands</a> | <a href="/fi/">Suomi</a> | <a href="/pt/">Português</a> | <a href="/de/">German</a> | <a href="/pl/">Polski</a> |

 ###### Guiding Principles
-- Starting simply and improving is better than than not starting at all
+- Starting simply and improving is better than not starting at all
 - It's more engaging to use tools before reading a detailed explanation
 - Always keep full control of your bitcoin (use non-custodial tools)
 - Stay focused and avoid scams (use bitcoin-only tools & services)